psyflo/tagem/README.md

 tagem
 =====

-Tag'em – Image tagging with gamification
+Tag'em an image tagging platform with gamification elements